openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Entities

-EQUELLA uses many objects which inherit from a common "entity" super class.
+openEQUELLA uses many objects which inherit from a common "entity" super class.
 The list of entity types include:
 * Schema
 * Collection
 * Course